salonilad123/salonidemo/README.md

 # salonidemo
-This is my first Git repository
+This is my first Git repository.
+Author- Saloni Lad